engineer-work/Join-Company/README.md

 > For 11th and 12 std, subject to learn in school is (Tamil, English, Mathematics, Physics, Chemistry, Computer Science)

-> I said about my education system during school and college (2012 to 2016).
+> I said about my education system during school and [college (2012 to 2016)](https://github.com/engineer-work/Join-Company/blob/main/college/pain-during-college.md). is  **Memorization-Centric Education System** from 2020 india as changed the Education, but many state and district not changed, many school and college not know how to adapt to it , even after 6 years after change the education system (2026).

 # Education System

 Almost right — small correction 🙂